Market Update September 2022

 Note that $100/MWh equates to 10c/kWh.

-Energy storage levels in New Zealand’s main hydro storage lakes increased again through September to end the month at 3,476 GWh or 79% full, up 244 GWh over the month.
+Despite the high inflows, energy storage levels in New Zealand’s main hydro storage lakes decreased through September.
+Storage ended the month at 3,793 GWh or 86% full, down 370 GWh over the month.

 Snow pack is an important way that hydro energy is stored over the winter months and released as hydro inflows in the spring.
-The following graph shows that currently snow pack has increased over the last month and is now close to maximum levels for this time of year in the important Waitaki catchment (feeds approx..
-50% of the SI hydro generating capacity)
+The following graph shows that snow pack stayed largely flat during the month, falling towards the end of September.
+Storage is now at close to the 75th percentile level seen in the last 30 years for this time of year in the important Waitaki catchment (feeds approx. 50% of the SI hydro generating capacity).

 Climate outlook overview (from the MetService)